 The group incorporated itself as the Tennessee Wireless Association, a nonprofit organization chartered for the sole purpose of sponsoring an amateur radio exhibit at the fair.
 Under TWA president Ed Dunn W4NZW, the group’s first order of business was to approach fair officials about obtaining a site for the station.
 Virgil Davis KA4RPA, a TWA officer, talked with Knoxville mayor Randy Tyree and secured a location in the city’s health pavilion.
 Health care under emergency conditions was the theme of several exhibits in the pavilion, and the mayor and city officials felt the station would be appropriate there because of the emergency-communications aspect of the amateur service.

-center of the fair site, near the Sunsphere, the fair’s theme structure.
+The site was superb.
+The health pavilion was a striking geodesic dome in the center of the fair site, near the Sunsphere, the fair’s theme structure.
 An additional benefit was being located in a high-traffic area near the pavilion’s entrance.

 With the exhibit space tied down, TWA officers turned their attention to lining up equipment which would demonstrate the diversity of amateur radio.
 Ten-Tec Inc., located in nearby Sevierville, was asked to supply HF rigs for three stations.
 The company agreed, and Tom Salvetti WD4FVU of Ten-Tec accepted the job as equipment coordinator for TWA.